Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrProtectionContainerMapping.md

 PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrProtectionContainerMapping -Name $ContainerMappingName -Policy $ProtectionProfile -PrimaryProtectionContainer $PrimaryContainer -RecoveryProtectionContainer $RecoveryContainer
 ```

-Starts the creation of protection container mapping with passed name and returns the job for tracking.
+Starts the creation of the protection container mapping with the specified parameters, and returns the ASR job used to track the operation.

 ## PARAMETERS